adswafford/American-Gut/md/beyond_bacteria_000017160.md

 To visualization your sample in the context of these individuals, we have compressed all of the information about the composition of your sample into a single point and measured its similarity to the other individuals.
 We can compress this data in two primary forms.

 The first, called Jaccard distance, only considers the presence or absence of organisms in a sample from an individual while the second measurement, Bray-Curtis distance, takes into count the relative abundance of the organisms.
-Each of these is displayed in a Principal Coordinates Analysis (PCoA) plot, just like the figures that you have likely seen Rob Knight present in his [TED talk].
+Each of these is displayed in a Principal Coordinates Analysis (PCoA) plot, just like the figures that you have likely seen Rob Knight present in his [TED talk](https://youtu.be/i-icXZ2tMRM?t=8m34s).

 The PCoA for each type of measurement can be visualized in an [Emperor](https://biocore.github.io/emperor/) plot at these links:
 [Jaccard]()

 [Bray-Curtis]()

 The Emperor plot is a powerful way to explore the context for your sample.
 To view your sample in the context of the others, we recommend the following steps: